 At this point we can set the time in the router.
-Click on the System tab in the upper row and on the System tab in the lower row.
+Click on the System menu and on the System submenu.

 Select the correct Time Zone from the dropdown box, click on Sync with Browser, then click on Save and Apply in the lower right corner.
 Wait for the changes to take place.